Niuean language: Typology

-and

 The first example sentence could also be translated into English as the nominative–accusative construction "He saw the crab".

 Pronouns

 Niuean pronouns are differentiated by person and number.
 Furthermore, first person non-singular (dual and plural) pronouns distinguish inclusive and exclusive forms, including and excluding the listener, respectively.
 However, they are not differentiated by gender or case; for example, ia means both he and she, him and her (inanimates ['it'] are not usually pronominalised).

 Note that the endings of the dual and plural forms resemble the numbers 2 and 3, ua and tolu.